boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 The following are a few possible cases of this issue.<br/>

-1. Please verify that the port number provided is a valid and that the instance has any fire wall rules enabled.
+1. Please verify that the port number provided is valid and that the instance has any firewall rules enabled.
-2. If the SQL server has any SSL enabled or verified the database name, the user credential has the proper permission to access that database.
+2. If the SQL server has SSL enabled or if the database name has been verified, ensure that the user credentials have the proper permissions to access that database.

 ## Error: Unable to convert MySQL datetime to System.DateTime
 ![Error image unable to convert date time to system.datetime](/static/assets/faq/images/error-unable-to-convert-date-time.png)

-This issue arises if an additional connection parameter is not specified while connecting the data source.
+This issue arises when an additional connection parameter is not specified when connecting to the data source.

 **Solution**<br>
 ![Solution image unable to convert date time](/static/assets/faq/images/solution-unable-to-convert-date-time.png)